navya19pk/Implement-C-decision-making-statements-using-a-loop/README.md

 This program prints a number triangle using nested for loops and a counter variable.
 It starts with a = 1 and increases a with each printed value.
 The outer loop controls the rows, running from 0 to 3.
 The inner loop prints numbers in each row, starting with one number in the first row and increasing by one in each subsequent row.
 The pattern is formed by incrementing a using a++ for every printed number, creating a neat triangle of numbers from 1 to 10.

+Algorithm:

+Step- 1: Start
+Step- 2: Initialize a variable a = 1
+Step- 3: Use an outer loop from i = 0 to i <= 3 (for rows)
+Inside it, use an inner loop from j = 0 to j <= i Print the current value of a
+Increment a by 1
+After the inner loop, print a newline
+Step- 4: End

 #Program i: Printing 1-20

 This program uses a for loop to print numbers from 1 to 20, with each number on a separate line.
 The loop starts with i = 1 and continues until i <= 20, incrementing i by 1 in each iteration.
 Inside the loop, cout << i displays the current value of i, and cout << endl moves to the next line after printing each number.

+Algorithm:

+Step- 1: Start
+Step- 2: Use a for loop with:
+Initialization: i = 1
+Condition: i <= 20
+Increment: i++
+Step- 3: Inside the loop, print the value of i followed by a space.
+Step- 4: After the loop ends, return 0.
+Step- 5: End

 #Program j: Authenticate the password